joelouthan/theologic.us/content/posts/5-home-devos-mark/2012-08-29-devotions-mark-31-6-jesus-softens-hearts.md

 >He told the man, “Stretch out your hand.”
 So he stretched it out, and his hand was restored.

+>Hebrews 11:5-6 (CSB) By faith Enoch was taken away, and so he did not experience death.
+He was not to be found because God took him away.
+For before he was taken away, he was approved as one who pleased God.
+6 Now without faith it is impossible to please God, since the one who draws near to him must believe that he exists and that he rewards those who seek him.

 >Ephesians 2:8-9 (CSB) For you are saved by grace through faith, and this is not from yourselves; it is God’s gift—9 not from works, so that no one can boast.

 ### Sin steals, kills, and destroys us--Christ is the fullness of life